-The cost of non-preventive medications will go toward your health plan deductible.
+The cost of non-preventive medications under the Blue, Green, and Orange plans will go toward your health plan deductible.
 After you meet the deductible, you'll pay 50% of the cost of your prescription drugs, with a minimum and a maximum, based upon whether the drug is generic, preferred or non-preferred, and whether it's for a 30-day or a 90-day supply.
+Under the Purple plan, prescriptions are not subject to the deductible.
 Specialty medications are limited to a 30-day supply.
 You can view the minimums and maximums in the Health Plan At-a-Glance section.

-You can find examples of how the Plan pays for non-preventive drugs after your deductible is met on MyAssurantBenefits.com > Benefits > Health Plan section.
+You can find examples of how the Plan pays for non-preventive drugs after your deductible is met on myassurantbenefits.com > Benefits > Health Plan section.